-Translation tools are not acceptable language/learning software/tools.
-Chat GPT and other AI tools as well as programs like Google Translate, with ready-made answers which require no evaluation or intellectual participation.
-It is, in a way, asking " someone " to do the work.
-The student is, therefore submitting work that is not their own which is considered plagiarism.
+Translation tools are not acceptable language/ learning software/tools.
+Chat GPT and other Al tools such as programs like Google Translate, with ready-made answers which require no evaluation or intellectual participation are not acceptable.
+The student is submitting work that is not their own which is considered plagiarism.
 In addition, these tools often only provide a literal word for word translation, often incorrect or illogical.
 Students who make use of these tools are not displaying academic honesty.